canonical/synapse-operator/src-docs/charm_state.py.md

 ---

 ## <kbd>class</kbd> `HasCharmWithState`
-Protocol that defines a class that can return a CharmBaseWithState.
+Protocol that defines a class that returns a CharmBaseWithState.